paulonasc7/nestSchedAMdataset/README.md

 Each file provides results for all instances corresponding to the specific combination of parameters.

-### 2. Results from "Optimal Decomposition Approach for Solving Large Nesting and Scheduling Problems of Additive Manufacturing Systems"
+### 2. Results from "Improving the Efficiency of Logic-based Benders Decomposition for Production Scheduling Problems"
 These results are stored in the Results_Improvements folder.
 This folder contains four subfolders organized as follows:

 Results for **30 parts**, considering each individual acceleration method.